 So how do you join in the action?
 You can choose to submit a bracket for the competition or just reflect on the Saints throughout Lent.

 1. BRACKET SUBMISSION.

 Submit one completed bracket (include your name and phone number/email in the space at the bottom of the bracket) of your predictions of who will win each round and ultimately the Halo of Grace.
-All brackets must be completed and dropped off into the boxes in the foyer of the Church or by emailing your completed bracket to firstname.lastname@example.org on or before February 18th.
+All brackets must be completed and dropped off into the boxes in the foyer of the Church or by emailing your completed bracket to firstname.lastname@example.org on or before March 1.
 Note you cannot fill out your bracket on-line.
-The winner or winners of the contest will win the earthly “Halo of Grace” and a prize.
+The bracket closest to the parish voting over Lent will win the earthly “Halo of Grace” and a prize.
 (Note the CCD classes are competing for the class Halo of Grace).

 2. On Line Voting.

-On line voting for your favorite Saint will be available on the Our Lady of Grace Website at http://www.olgsa.org beginning February 15th.
+On line voting for your favorite Saint will be available on the Our Lady of Grace Website at http://www.olgsa.org beginning February 27.
 (Please only one vote per pair, per person!)
 Each pairing on the bracket will occur the day indicated on the bracket link.
-For instance the first pairing (Sts.
-Francisco & Jacinto Marto v.
-Bernadette) will occur February 15th .
+For instance, the first pairing (St. Juan Diego v.
+St. Bernadette of Lourdes) will occur February 27th.
 16 Saints make it to the Pious Sixteen; 8 advance to the Blessed Eight; and 4 make it to the Saintly Four; 2 to the Championship; and the winner is awarded the Our Lady of Grace Halo of Grace.
 Basic biographical information for each Saint is on the website, and you are strongly encouraged to do your own research about each of these worthy Saints.
 From time to time we will post additional information as well.
 Please do not submit a paper ballot if you vote online.

 3. Paper Voting.